tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 In concurrent programming, there are two basic **units of execution**: process and threads.
 In the Java programming language, concurrent programming is mostly concerned with threads.

 A computer system has many active processes and threads.
-If in computer systems that only have a single execution core, there are one thread actually executing at any given moment.
-Processing time for a single core is shared among processes and thread through an OS feature called **time slicing**.
+If in computer systems that only have a single execution core, there is one thread actually executing at any given moment.
+Processing time for a single core is shared among processes and threads through an OS feature called **time slicing**.

 It's becoming more and more common for computer systems to have multiple processors or processors with multiple execution cores.

 **Processes**

 A process has a self-contained execution environment.
-A process generally has a complete, private set of basic run-time resources, for example memory space.
+A process generally has a complete, private set of basic run-time resources, for example, memory space.

 Processes are often seen as synonymous with programs or applications.
-Most implementations of Java Virtual machine  run as a single process.
+Most implementations of Java Virtual machines run as a single process.
 A Java application can create additional processes using `ProcessBuilder` object.

 **Threads**